dmarx/obsidian_vault/Optimal Transport.md

 - **Efficiency and Distortion:** From the perspective of Information Geometry, an efficient transport is one that minimizes some notion of information distortion—measured, for example, by [[alpha-divergence]]—between the source and target distributions.
 This approach transcends simple physical notions of [[distance]], incorporating considerations of how [[information]] is preserved or lost in the [[transport process]].

-- **Entropy-Regularized OT:** In the realm of OT, introducing [[entropy]] [[regularization]] leads to the [[Sinkhorn distance]], a computationally tractable variant of the OT distance that incorporates entropy constraints.
+- **Entropy-Regularized OT:** In the realm of OT, introducing [[entropy]] [[regularization]] leads to the [[Sinkhorn Distances]], a computationally tractable variant of the OT distance that incorporates entropy constraints.
 The connection to [[Information Geometry]] comes through the interpretation of entropy regularization as a way to smooth the transport problem, making it more robust and aligning it with principles from Information Geometry, where entropy plays a central role.

 ### Practical Implications in Machine Learning and Statistics